alwaysmda/Traveli/Readme.md

 -Data-Binding
 All screens only contain ViewModel variable.
 List items (rows) also contain the model for the specific item.
-Fonts and constant strings are referenced by vm.app.m.someString
+Fonts and constant strings are referenced by vm.app.m.someString.
-Click listeners are referenced by () -> vm.action.someAction()
+Click listeners are referenced by () -> vm.action.someAction().
 Fonts and image urls should be set using BindingAdapter extension functions.
-Dynamic strings are referenced to a MutableStateFlow in ViewModels using vm.someString
+Dynamic strings are referenced to a MutableStateFlow in ViewModels using vm.someString.

 -BottomSheets
 It is being used instead of dialogs.